-Sometimes if we’re in a rush to get things done, we may unintentionally commit an act of academic dishonesty when preparing for a test or completing a paper or project.
-Whatever our intentions, these actions violate the Honor Code and have consequences.
+Sometimes when things are hectic, like during finals, we make mistakes.
+These mistakes could be a true accident or an intentional choice to cut corners.
+Whatever our intentions, actions that violate the Honor Code have consequences.
 As we prepare for finals, here are the top three violations of the Honor Code and tips for how to avoid them.

-- Using prohibited notes or study aids, including using websites or other online resources when not permitted
+- Using prohibited notes or study aids, including online resources when not permitted.

 - Start your work early.

 - If you’re confused or stuck, ask your professor or TA for help.

 - Put your phone away and close all other tabs while you are engaged in coursework, especially exams, unless explicitly permitted.

 Plagiarism is submitting someone else’s work or ideas as your own.
 It also includes failing to properly cite your sources.
 The important thing to remember is to give credit to the source.

 - Learn how to properly cite and paraphrase to avoid plagiarism.

 - Learn how to use someone else’s ideas to support your own opinion.